Note

 For more information about the Global and Exchange admin roles, see Commonly used Microsoft 365 admin center roles

-- Delegated Mailbox Approver: Dynamics 365 security role which can be assigned by a Global admin or Exchange admin.
+- Delegated Mailbox Approver: Dynamics 365 security role that is assigned by a Global admin or Exchange admin.
 A user with this role can approve mailboxes without being a Global or Exchange admin.
-For additional details, refer to the section above titled Delegate mailbox approval.
+For more information, see to the section titled Delegate mailbox approval.

 Note

-This permissions model is being gradually rolled out and will be available as soon as it's deployed to your region.
-Check the version number provided in the following table for when the change will be provided.
+This permissions model is rolling out gradually and becomes available once deployed in your region.
+Check the version number provided in the table for when the changes are available.

 Security roles / Applications in use |